azukov/gh-testing/README.md

 - Merge and squash.
   This will remove intermediate commits, but will it preserve graph structure on GH?
   It will, but how to sync upstream with origin after PR?
 - Finally we can rebase.
+Although there is no squash option?